mukunda-/pmage/README.md

 ## pmage

-An image converter for Nintendo consoles.
+An image converter mainly for Nintendo consoles.

-In a pretty early phase right now.
+This is in a pretty early phase, but a few goals would be:
+ * Flexible conversion options to cover most use cases
+ * Easy to understand conversion metadata.
+ * Cross-platform and modern ease of use.
+ * PNG support primarily.